MattBCoding/calico-jack/README.md

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here - [Calico Jack Battleship Game](https://calico-jack.herokuapp.com/)
+The site was deployed via Heroku.

 The project was developed utilising a Code Institute provided template.
 During the development of the project the template was updated to increase functionality.
 I switched over to the new template mid project which you can see within the commit history.
 Some of the deployment steps below are specifically required for the new CI template and may not be applicable to older versions, or different projects.